ToniMich/aifootballtipster15/README.md

     ```
 3.  **Deploy Again**: Run `supabase functions deploy` and verify that the output lists only the correct project functions.

+### Issue: `Netlify CLI has terminated unexpectedly` error

+If you see an error mentioning "Netlify CLI", it means you are likely running the project with the `netlify dev` command.
+This project is configured to use the **Supabase CLI** for its backend, not Netlify Functions.
+The unused `/netlify` directory can cause conflicts with the Netlify CLI.

+**Solution: Use the Correct Commands**
+- **Do not** run `netlify dev`.
+- Follow the instructions in the "Getting Started" section precisely:
+  1. In one terminal, run `supabase start` to run the backend.
+  2. In a second terminal, run `npm run dev` to run the frontend.

+This ensures the frontend (Vite) and backend (Supabase) are running correctly and can communicate with each other.
+You can safely delete the `/netlify` directory to avoid future confusion.

 ## 📜 Disclaimer